alangegit/ui-engineer-visma/README.md

 There are three mandatory criteria: applicants must live in Europe, speak English, and be available within 90 days.
 Other than that we need a name, a way of establishing contact and also some way of understanding if they have the competencies we're after.

-Comparing the provided html/js/css bundle to the task, my first thought was to scope hammer (inspired by Shape Up) the solution so that it lived up to the criteria and was somewhat achievable within the time constraint.
+Comparing the provided html/js/css bundle to the task, my first thought was to scope hammer the solution (inspired by Shape Up) so that it lived up to the criteria and was somewhat achievable within the time constraint.

-This means that we can be cheeky and discard the following elements:
+This means that I've been cheeky and discarded the following elements:

 - Password input: Creating a profile isn't strictly a necessity for sending an application
 - Country dropdown: We are only interested in applicants living in Europe